Beamforming Network Optimization for Reducing Channel Time Variation in High-Mobility Massive MIMO: Simulation Results

-From Fig. 10, the superiority of the proposed optimal antenna weighting technique is evident.
-Even with $M\!=\!128$ transmit antennas, the equal antenna weighting scheme suffers from severe SER performance floor, which can be attributed to the residual time variation of the channel caused by the uncompensated Doppler shifts.
-In fact, the numerical results in~\cite{Guo_GLOBECOM2017} reveal that only when the transmit antennas are increased to $M\!=\!1024$, would the residual time variation become negligible and the SER performance floor disappear.
-In contrast, the SER performance with optimal antenna weighting does not exhibit obvious floor even with $M\!=\!64$ and $128$ transmit antennas.
-This is due to the fact that the optimal antenna weighting technique can substantially reduce the Doppler spread, compared to equal antenna weighting.
-The reduction of the Doppler spread is reflected by the significantly improved SER performance.
-In other words, with the optimal antenna weighting technique, far fewer transmit antennas are required to attain the same detection performance as equal antenna weighting scheme.
+From Fig. 10, the superiority of the proposed beamforming network optimization technique over the scheme using MF beamformers~\cite{Guo_GLOBECOM2017} is evident.
+Even with $M\!=\!128$ transmit antennas, the scheme with MF beamformers suffers from severe SER performance floor, which can be attributed to the residual channel time variation caused by uncompensated Doppler shifts.
+In fact, numerical results in~\cite{Guo_GLOBECOM2017} reveal that only when the number of transmit antennas are increased to $M\!=\!1024$, would the residual channel time variation become negligible and the SER performance floor disappear.
+In contrast, the SER obtained with the optimized beamformers ${\hat{\mathbf{b}}_{\mathrm{CCAP}}}\left( {{\vartheta }_{q}} \right)$ does not exhibit obvious floor even with $M\!=\!64$ and $128$ transmit antennas.
+This is due to the fact that compared to MF beamformers, the optimized CCAP beamformers can achieve more substantial reduction of Doppler spread, significantly improving the SER performance.
+In other words, with the proposed beamforming network optimization technique, far fewer transmit antennas are required to attain the same detection performance as MF beamformers.

+In addition, the following observations could also be made from Fig. 10: 1) BEM methods can overmatch the scheme with MF beamformers in high SNR regions.
+2) By introducing the CCAP parameter and optimizing the beamforming network, our beamforming-based approach (i.e., `Opt beamformers') remarkably outperforms BEM methods.
+3) With the increasing number of transmit antennas, the proposed scheme `Opt beamformers' can gradually approach the benchmark method `NoDoppler-ML', confirming the effectiveness of the beamforming optimization technique in suppressing the residual Doppler shifts.